 We now know that memories are formed with involvement from many different parts of the brain.
-The brain works like a hologram, so memories are mapped using many different brain centres.
+The brain works like a hologram, so memories are mapped using many different brain centers.
 However, certain parts of the brain are more specifically involved with memory.
-For instance the hippocampus has been identified as being a primary storage centre for memories, something like a filing cabinet.
+For instance, the hippocampus has been identified as being a primary storage center for memories, something like a filing cabinet.

 When new memories are formed, firing of brain circuits actually creates new pathways, which are stored for reactivation when needed.
 So forming memories is actually building the brain.
 This is because our brains are plastic, so new structures and functional circuits can be formed in response to any stimulation, including thinking.

 “Since listening to Sound Therapy my stress and anxiety are greatly reduced, while my memory, concentration and energy are greatly increased.
 After taking Tamoxifen (an anti-cancer drug) for 1 month...”

 Hera Sandison, South Australia, Linguist - Read More

 How to enhance your memory

 Everyone is naturally concerned about keeping their memory functioning as well as possible for as long as possible.
 The advice we are given on supporting the memory is to exercise, eat a healthy diet, do brain training exercises and take up new forms of study like music, languages or doing puzzles.
 This is all very good sound advice.
 Some even better “sound” advice is that we can actually stimulate the brain with sound!